wyv3rn/vim-tinycpp/README.md

 ## Installation

 Your best bet is to use some plugin manager like [Vundle](https://github.com/VundleVim/Vundle.vim) or [vim-plug](https://github.com/junegunn/vim-plug).

 Example for Vundle: Add `Plugin 'wyv3rn/vim-tinycpp'` to your `vimrc`.

 As the plugin is only loaded for the `cpp` filetype, you have to enable the filetype plugin, e.g. by inserting `filetype plugin on` in your `vimrc`.
+Furthermore, your Vim must be compiled with Python support.

 ## Current features